codership/documentation/galeracluster/source/documentation/upgrading.rst

    - When you've finished updating the database and Galera software, start the node.
 Check that it has successfully joined the cluster and finished synchronizing before beginning the process to upgrade another node in the cluster.

-.. tip:: If you upgrade a node that will be part of a weighted quorum, set the initial node weight to zero.
+.. tip:: If you upgrade a node that will be part of a weighted :term:`Quorum`, set the initial node weight to zero.
 This guarantees that if the joining node should fail before it finishes synchronizing, it won't affect any quorum computations that follow.

 .. _`rolling-upgrade-major-versions`: